Spark Therapeutics Announces Updated Phase 1/2 Study Results Supporting the Durability of Investigational Gene Therapy SPK-8011 in Patients With Hemophilia A

 Data shared during an oral presentation at ASH 2022

-/EIN News/ -- PHILADELPHIA, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Spark Therapeutics, a member of the Roche Group (SIX: RO, ROG; OTCQX: RHHBY) and a fully integrated gene therapy company today announced updated multi-year results from its Phase 1/2 clinical trial of investigational SPK-8011 for patients with hemophilia A. With up to five years of follow-up, the data showed that a single infusion resulted in sustained factor VIII (FVIII) expression and clinically meaningful reductions in annualized bleed rate (ABR) and annualized FVIII infusion rates (AIRs).
+PHILADELPHIA, Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Spark Therapeutics, a member of the Roche Group (RO ROG,RHHBY and a fully integrated gene therapy company today announced updated multi-year results from its Phase 1/2 clinical trial of investigational SPK-8011 for patients with hemophilia A. With up to five years of follow-up, the data showed that a single infusion resulted in sustained factor VIII (FVIII) expression and clinically meaningful reductions in annualized bleed rate (ABR) and annualized FVIII infusion rates (AIRs).
 These data were presented at the 64th American Society of Hematology (ASH) annual meeting in New Orleans, La.

 "The updated results of this Phase 1/2 study add to the growing body of preliminary evidence suggesting that investigational SPK-8011 provides durable FVIII expression for the treatment of hemophilia A," said Gallia Levy, M.D., Ph.D., Chief Medical & Product Strategy Officer, Spark Therapeutics.
 "At Spark, we are focused on developing a gene therapy for people with hemophilia A that demonstrates safety, predictability, efficacy, and durability at the lowest effective dose with an optimal immunomodulatory regimen.
 This latest readout reinforces the potential for investigational SPK-8011 to deliver on our commitment, and we look forward to its continued evaluation."